BenjaminMichaelis/JobSherpa/README.md

 3. Navigate to the project locally, and open up your terminal and run `npm install`
 4. To launch the application, run `npm run dev` (Compiles and hot-reloads for development)

+## Development

+To run frontend development:

+- Navigate to Web Project (`cd JobSherpa.Web`)
+- Run  frontend with `npm run dev` command

+To run backend server:

+- Navigate to Data Project (`cd JobSherpa.Data`)
+- Run server with `npm run start` command

+The server should then be available locally at <http://localhost:8080/>

 ## Production

-To compile and minifies for production
+To compile and minifies for production:
 `npm run build`

 ## Lints and fixes files